orchetect/TimecodeKit/README.md

 #### Days Component

-Some DAWs (digital audio workstation) such as Cubase supports the use of the Days timecode component when deemed appropriate.
+Although not covered by SMPTE spec, some DAWs (digital audio workstation) such as Cubase support the use of the Days timecode component for timelines longer than (or outside of) 24 hours.

 By default, `Timecode` is constructed with an `upperLimit` of 24-hour maximum expression (`._24hours`) which suppresses the ability to use Days.
 To enable Days, set the limit to `._100days`.